 New York State implemented a concussion law mandating that all children concussed in school sports be removed from play for at least 24 hours, with returns to school and sport determined only by a physician.
 Concussion is an area where public policy rather than science is leading the decision-making.
 This workshop reviews the signs and symptoms of concussion, the neurophysiology of concussion, methods of identification, assessment and diagnosis, and current best practices with regard to return to usual activities.
 For more information about the diagnosis, management, and treatment of concussions in children and adolescents, contact Margaret Brown at email@example.com.

-The Play Safe Concussion Clinic provides evaluation, management, and follow-up services for children, adolescents, and adults who sustain a concussion.
-For more information about the Concussion Clinic, call 800-283-8481.
+Our Concussion Clinic provides evaluation, management, and follow-up services for adolescents and adults who sustain a concussion.
+For more information about the Concussion Clinic, call 212-241-2221.